Kossit73/ecommerce/README.md

    ```

 3. Your browser will open to a multi-tab experience mirroring the static web
    console.
-Configure the FastAPI base URL from the sidebar if your backend is
+The app auto-detects the FastAPI base; set the
+   `ECOMMERCE_API_BASE` environment variable before launching Streamlit if your
-   not running on the default `http://localhost:8000`.
+   backend is not running on the default `http://localhost:8000`.

 ## Important Note